weetmuts/beak/README.md

 As you might have guessed, beak is not the best tool to restore your whole hard disk image from scratch after a hard disk failure.
 If you are re-installing on an empty disk you can use `beak checkout s3_work_crypt: work:` after re-configuring rclone and beak.

-You can store your home directory in beak.
+You can safely create a beak _rule_ to backup your home directory (home: = /home/you) and at the same time have a _rule_ for a subdirectory (work: = /home/you/Work).
+The backup for home: will not include the /home/you/Work subdirectory!

 beak is more like a Swiss army knife for backing up, mirroring, off-site storage etc. As you have seen, you can do everything by hand
-using: `beak mount` `beak store` and `rclone`.
+using: `beak mount` `beak remount` `beak store` `beak restore` and `rclone` or  `rsync`.

 But to speed up common tasks you can configure rules with `beak config`.
 A _rule_ (like work:) provides a short cut to the actual _origin_ directory (like /home/you/Work).
 The push and pull commands require a _rule_.

 A configured _rule_ can be of a type: